johndunne2019/pands-problem-set/README.md

 * I read about writing to a file: https://www.w3schools.com/python/python_file_write.asp
 * Reading and writing to files: https://www.youtube.com/watch?v=YV6qm6erphk&index=23&list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_ and https://stackabuse.com/read-a-file-line-by-line-in-python/
 * I read about reading a file: https://www.w3schools.com/python/python_file_open.asp and https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files

+**9. myfile.txt**

+This file is a text file that I created for the purpose of completing solution 9 on the problem set.
+The sole purpose of this file is for the program that I have written in solution_9.py to read lines from the file.
+I wrote this file myself from the command line using the 'w' command to wrote to the file and the 'a' command to append text to the file.

+**10. Solution_10.py**